ga-wdi-lessons/css-flexbox/readme.md

 </details>

 > The tough part is that how to vertically center a element depends on its context.
 Depending on your situation, one or more of the above techniques could work.
 [Here's an enlightening post on the matter](https://css-tricks.com/centering-in-the-unknown/).

-#### An Aside

-Vertical alignment has been the laughingstock of CSS for years.
-How can something so obvious be so difficult to accomplish?

-> HTML was created as a document-oriented language.
-CSS emerged as a way to make an HTML file appear more document-like.
-Literally, like something you would make in Microsoft Word.
->
-> So layout wasn't much of a concern in the beginning.
-But as the web has evolved, so has the needs of developers.
-So why hasn't a standard for vertical alignment emerged accordingly?
->
-> It's difficult to establish new CSS standards.
-The [CSS Working Group](https://en.wikipedia.org/wiki/CSS_Working_Group) has a hard time agreeing on anything, especially cross-browser standards.

-Fortunately, Flexbox has slowly but surely become a standard over the past few years...

 ### Flexbox to the Rescue